247qualitymedsseo-cpu/247-qualitymeds/oncology.md

-# Access to Specialised Oncology Medicines in India Through Named Patient Programs
+# Access to Specialised Oncology Medicines in India Through Named Patient Program

 Oncology treatment increasingly includes targeted therapies, immunotherapies, monoclonal antibodies and other specialised medicines selected according to the type of malignancy, treatment history and relevant biomarker results.
 Some prescribed medicines may not be routinely available through every local supply channel, and their use must be evaluated and supervised by an appropriately qualified oncology specialist.